winitzki/scall/tutorial/programming_dhall.md

 let x : NaturalLessEqual10 = makeNaturalLessEqual10 8 NaturalLessEqualAssert
 ```

-As another example, we show how to encode a **singleton type**: a type that has only one value.
+As another example, we show how to encode a **singleton type**: a type that has only one value chosen from a given type.
 For example, a singleton type `Text` with value `"abc"` is a type that contains a single value `"abc"`.
 This code defines a type `Text_abc` and a value `x` of that type:
 ```dhall